brianwx5/intro_to_devops/Module_E/README.md

 How can I run shell commands through Python? https://docs.python.org/3/library/subprocess.html

-## Section III - Introduction to Docker
+## Section III - Docker & Configuration

 `Docker` allows you to create `containers`, `containers` can be thought of as lightweight `virtual machines` that can live on a host `operating system`